LOUDO56/PyMacroRecord/README.md

 - Universal Files (work with .json).
 - After-playback options, e.g., Standby or shutdown computer.
 - Can choose from recording mouse movement, click and keyboard input
+- Custom Hotkey for starting a record and stop it, start playback and stop it
 - Mouse Movement, click, and keyboard recording.
 - Smooth recording of the mouse.